bhatti/PlexServices/README.md

 ### Connecting EventBus to JMS for external communication
-Similar to web-to-jms bridge, PlexService provides event-bus-to-jms bridge, which allows you convert messages from JMS queue/topic into request objects and receive them via event-bus.
+Similar to web-to-jms bridge, PlexServices provides event-bus-to-jms bridge, which allows you convert messages from JMS queue/topic into request objects and receive them via event-bus.
 Likewise, you can setup outgoing bridge to send messages that are published to event bus be forwarded to JMS queues/topics.
 The bridge also performs encoding similar to JMS or web services, e.g.
 ```java
 Configuration config = new Configuration(args[0]);
 Collection<EventBusToJmsEntry> entries = EventBusToJmsBridge.load(new File(args[1]));